DNASoftwareIO/WebStarter_HTMX_AlpineJS_ASPNET/Readme.md

 The template provides UI for the following:
 - register / login
-- sessions using jwt + refresh tokens (auto refresh with axios interceptor)
+- sessions using jwt + refresh tokens (auto refresh)
 - password reset via email link (email sending uses MailKit)
 - account dashboard with change password and session management
 - 2fa with Google Authenticator.
 Login and change password can be protected with 2fa